IsaacHair/map25.2/BiggieCheese/readme.txt

 	- don't have to specify immediate if not necessary
 	- can specify current and next addresses, but the latter requires you to put in a value for immediate
-	- "rep" command to repeat a block if the inside c variable evaluates to nonzero;
+	- "fordef" command to repeat a block if the inside c variable evaluates to nonzero;
-	  should be paired with an inline c thing to change the variable
+	  should be paired with an inline c thing to change the variable;
+	  is called fordef because it is a for loop with definitions
-	- "rep" is the equivalent of a for loop written in pre-compiler c; "for" is an actual for loop in machine code that will run on the map25.2
+	- "fordef" is the equivalent of a for loop written in pre-compiler c; "for" is an actual for loop in machine code that will run on the map25.2
 	- macro is initiated with "#"